 The braking system also retains its originality and is driven from a mechanical servo drive on the gearbox.
 New wheel cylinders and brake drums are fitted.

 On the Bentley R-Type, the only way to check the brake fluid level was to withdraw the driver’s seat base and remove the cap of the master cylinder below a cover in the floor.
 We have overcome this by modifying the cap and fitting a remote, glass reservoir from a later model Bentley, in the engine compartment, enabling easy checking of level or replenishment of fluid.

-La Sarthe is built on possibly the most substantial piece of tooling of any car manufactured in such low volume.
+La Sarthe is built in house at Bensport on possibly the most substantial piece of tooling of any car manufactured in such low volume.
 Even though, due to its hand built nature each car is slightly different, the final finish of the panel work and shut gaps using this tooling is second to none.